FEMStudio/femstudio-releases/README.md

 ## What is this?

-FEM Studio is a modernised graphical frontend for Elmer FEM.
+ElmerStudio is a modernised graphical frontend for Elmer FEM.
 It started as a personal tool — built because Elmer is excellent but the existing GUI hadn't kept up with modern Qt or modern desktop UX.
 Now it's released for anyone who finds it useful.

-For more details, screenshots, and a feature comparison, visit the project page: <https://masoudmim.github.io/femstudio/>
+For more details, screenshots, and a feature walk-through, visit the project page: <https://masoudmim.github.io/femstudio/>

 ## Reporting issues